jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

 ## Community

 There is an important community around .NET contributing and enriching with valuable content, libraries, tools, etc.
+The number of interesting/good GitHub projects related to .NET are considerable.

 ## Tooling